A noncommutative analogue of the Peskine--Szpiro Acyclicity Lemma: Our Lemma for Auslander Regular Rings

 Lemma \ref{lemma- noncommutative acyclity lemma Auslander} looks very similar to Peskine--Szpiro's Acyclicity Lemma.
 However, even in the commutative case the two results are somewhat skew.
 To see this, we quote more results from Appendix IV of \cite{Bjork}.
+But first recall that if $B$ is a commutative Noetherian ring and $M$ a left $B$-module, the dimension of $M$ is